antonioribeiro/deeployer/readme.md

 Since this package uses Laravel remote (SSH-2) functionality to remote or locally deploy applications, your deployment app can be in one server and deploy applications to others, as many as you need.

+#### Compatibility

+This package currently works with

+- Github
+- Bitbucket

 ### Usage

 Define an url for your deployer to be used, in Github you can find this at Settings > Service Hooks > WebHook URLs > URL, example: